Author: SoberNotMature

 Read More

 Hazelden publishes several great books for people in recovery.
-I will go as far as to say that they are the authority when it comes to recovery literature.
-Below are three of their most popular books and I’m going to give you the “textbook” review of each and then explain why they are important to us.
+I would go as far as to say that they are the authority on recovery literature.
+Below are three of their most popular books.
+I’ll give you a “textbook” review of each and then explain why it is important to us.
 24 Hours a Day: This classic daily meditation book has been helping people in recovery for over 75 years.
 Each entry is just a few pages long and focuses on a single theme related to recovery.
-The meditations are written in a conversational style…
+The meditations are written in a conversational style that feels like you are talking…

 Read More